celery/celery/docs/userguide/tasks.rst

 for which documentation can be found in the :mod:`logging` module.

-You can also simply use :func:`print`, as anything written to standard out/-err will be redirected to the workers logs by default (see :setting:`CELERY_REDIRECT_STDOUTS`).
+You can also use :func:`print`, as anything written to standard out/-err will be redirected to logging system (you can disable this, see :setting:`CELERY_REDIRECT_STDOUTS`).

 .. _task-retry: